-The County reports that this item will be added to the training.
 The Expert notes the ADA STC PowerPoint now includes information on the requirement for staff to accommodate people with disabilities with respect to alarms and emergencies.

 Based on this, the Expert finds the County has adequately implemented the RP requirement.